letaoZ/shua/01_serial_problems/sum/README.md

 * *152. Maximum Product Subarray: this problem can be solved using DP, but it is slow.  *

 *1590.
-Make Sum Divisible by P
+Make Sum Divisible by P (special case of 974, dict)

 *1099.
-Two Sum Less Than K
+Two Sum Less Than K (special case of 974, two pointer)

 *167. Two Sum II - Input array is sorted